discorgento/module-queue/README.md

 </p>

 ## Overview 💭
-Now and then we need to execute processes that can take some time to execute, and that doesn't necessarily need to be done in real time.
+Now and then we need to create processes that can take some time to execute, and that doesn't necessarily need to be done in real time.
 Like (but not limited to) third-party integrations.

 For example, let's say you need to reflect product changes made by the storekeeper through the admin panel to their PIM/ERP.
 You can observe the `catalog_product_save_after` event and push the changes, but this would make the "Save" admin action become a hostage of the third-party system response time, potentially making the store admin reeealy slow.